 - You can start out in first or second gear.
-The system will ignore attempts to upshift at too low of a vehicle speed. - The transmission will automatically downshift to first gear when coming to a stop. - Starting out in second gear is helpful in snowy or icy conditions. - Avoid using speed control when AutoStick® is engaged. - The transmission will automatically shift up when maximum engine speed is reached while AutoStick® is engaged. - Transmission shifting will be more crisp/abrupt when AutoStick® is engaged.
+The system will ignore attempts to upshift at too low of a vehicle speed or downshift at too high of a vehicle speed.. - The transmission will automatically downshift to 1st gear when coming to a stop.

+- Starting out in second gear is helpful in snowy or icy conditions. - Avoid using speed control when AutoStick® is engaged. - The transmission will automatically shift up when maximum engine speed is reached while AutoStick® is engaged. - Transmission shifting will be more crisp/abrupt when AutoStick® is engaged.